RoboCup-MSL/MRA-components/components/falcons/localization_vision/README.md

 It uses the Simplex Downhill solver from `opencv`.

+# Status

+Basics are mostly there, interface is finished, implementation is not yet complete.
+Remaining work:
+* port more tricks from Andre's code
+* integrate on robot, compare new against existing, prove it's working
+* squeeze milliseconds

 # Scope and context

 This component is responsible for fitting the observed white line pixels to the expected configured line floor layout.